AI prompts

 ## Deploy the examples

-See the [development guide](DEVELOP.md) for instructions on how to deploy the demo application.
+See the [development guide](DEVELOP.md) for instructions on how to deploy the demo application and the technique examples.

 ## Security